SamMackrill/InDUstrious/README.md

 ### Upgrading from V1.x.x
 * Remove all monitor programming boards, databanks and repeaters
-   * All data is now obdained directly from the core
+   * All data is now obtained directly from the core

 ### Installation - Optional
 * Tweak the behaviour by right clicking the master programming board -> Advanced -> Edit Lua Parameters